-The first time we made rolled kataïfi, we bought a huge bag of fresh kataïfi dough and ended up with a kitchen covered with shredded dough and about three pieces of the actual pastry.
-With today's commercially packaged dough, you'll find the pastries easier to make—the dough comes as a long strip, about 3 inches wide.
-This is a great recipe for beginners and can be adjusted later to include different tastes.
+With today's commercially packaged dough, you'll find kataïfi fairly easy to make.
+The dough comes as a long strip, about 3 inches wide, making it easy to fill and roll-up.
+This is a great recipe for beginners and can be adjusted to include different tastes.

 - 1 1/4 cups water

 - 1/2 teaspoon lemon juice (freshly squeezed)

 - 1 thin strip lemon peel